Politics of Peru: Regional groups

 Regional groups representing peasant and indigenous groups exist in the outlying provinces, often working to promote autonomy.
 Groups promoting autonomy agreements with larger states possibly existed since the Inca Empire and such sentiments of independence have continued among local communities to current times.

 Non-governmental organizations (NGOs)

-In the early 1970s and 1980s many grass-roots organizations emerged in Peru.
-They were concerned with problems of local people and poverty reduction.
-Solaris Peru, Traperos de Emus San Agustin, APRODE PERU, Cáritas del Perú, and the American organisation CARE, with their Peruvian location, fight to address poverty in their communities with different approaches, depending on the organisation.
-In 2000 they played an important role in the decentralisation process.
-Their hope was that power would be divided clearly between national and local governments and the latter would be able to address social justice and the concerns of local people better than the national government could.
-Some NGO-members even became part of local governments.
-There is debate extent to which this engagement in politics contributes to the attainment of their original goals.
+In the early 1970s and 1980s, many grassroots organizations emerged in Peru.
+They were concerned with the problems of local people and poverty reduction.
+Organizations such as Solaris Peru, Traperos de Emus San Agustin, APRODE PERU, Cáritas del Perú, and the American organization CARE, with their Peruvian location, fought to address poverty in their communities with different approaches, depending on the organization.
+In 2000, these organizations played an important role in the decentralization process.
+Their hope was that power would be clearly divided between national and local governments, and the latter would be able to address social justice and the concerns of local people better than the national government could.
+Some NGO members even became part of local governments.
+There is a debate about the extent to which this engagement in politics contributes to the attainment of their original goals.